carlcc/JsonMapper/README.md

 template <class Archiver>
 bool SerializeToJson(Archiver& ar) const;
 ```
-public member function as shown below, then you can serialize this struct to json with only ONE line of code:
+public member function as shown above, then you can serialize this struct to json with only ONE line of code:
 ```C++
 jsonmapper::SerializeToJsonString(your_struct, the_output_string, true_if_you_want_pretty_print);
 ```